Orioles - Blue Jays Prediction, Odds, Pick, How To Watch

-It is an AL East showdown as the Baltimore Orioles visit the Toronto Blue Jays.
+The Baltimore Orioles took game one of this AL East showdown as they continue their visit with the Toronto Blue Jays.
 It is now time to continue our MLB odds series with an Orioles-Blue Jays prediction, pick, and how-to-watch.

-The Orioles come into the series after taking two of three from the Yankees over the weekend.
-The last game of the series with the Yankees was a complete beat-down in favor of the Orioles.
-The Orioles scored seven runs in the first inning off of Luis Severino.
-To make matters worse, the Yankees proceeded to strike out 18 times in the game, in one of their worst performances of the year.
-The Orioles took an easy 9-3 win and moved to 64-41 on the year.
-That places them in first place in the AL East, 1.5 games over the Tampa Bay Rays.
-This also gives the Orioles the best record in the American League.
+Last night it was a 4-2 win for the Baltimore Orioles.
+They took an early lead on a Ryan Mountcastle double that scored Ryan O'Hearn and Anthony Santander.
+Gunnar Henderson added a home run in the third, and Mountcastle got his third RBI on the night with a sacrifice fly in that inning to get the Orioles a 4-0 lead.
+Meanwhile, Kyle Gibson pitched great.
+He did not allow a run until the fifth inning on a Kevin Kiermaier fielder's choice and left the game with a 4-1 lead.
+Whit Merrifield added a solo home run in the bottom of the eighth and almost tied the game up in the bottom of the ninth.
+With two men on and down two with one out, Merrifield hit a liner to the outfield, but Austin Hays made a game-saving catch, and the Orioles got the win.

-Meanwhile, the Blue Jays won two of three over the Angels over the weekend.
-The Blue Jays have won five of the last seven games and are 59-47 on the season.
-That places them 5.5 games back of the Orioles for the division lead.
-Their record places them tied for the second wild card spot with the Astors, 2.5 games ahead of the Red Sox in the chase for the wild card.
-To help ensure a post-season birth, the Blue Jays just bolstered their bullpen, adding Jordan Hicks.
+Both squads are expected to be busy today.
+The Orioles are looking at pitching today and maybe adding another quality arm to their staff before the trade deadline.
+The Blue Jays will be looking to add a bat, and that may be more important now with the potential for Bo Bichette to miss some time after leaving the game yesterday.

 Here are the Orioles-Blue Jays MLB odds, courtesy of FanDuel.